kschrader/kschrader.github.com/_posts/2012-01-30-building-a-data-team.markdown

 Just like we've worked over the years to keep technical business people focused on the "what" of what we need to build, you need to work on keeping every one with a math background away from the data science team.
 Trying to explain some of the hard math that's going on to the entire company isn't a productive use of time.

+## The toolset that exists for jumpstarting a data science team is still immature

+The tools for doing big data analysis are still pretty immature and difficult to set up.
+There are many companies working to solve this problem right now (although most of them focusing on big companies, not startups) but it's a bit overwhelming figuring out where to even get started with some of this stuff.